The emergence of new semi-synthetic 7-hydroxymitragynine products

 Products derived from the botanical Mitragyna speciosa have evolved beyond simple leaf powders into a wide range of offerings, collectively referred to as “kratom.”
 Traditional whole-leaf products typically maintain consistent concentrations of kratom’s primary alkaloid, mitragynine, and its metabolite, 7-hydroxymitragynine.

+Even among extracts, alkaloid levels often adhere to industry norms, with 7-hydroxymitragynine comprising lower than 1–2% of the total content or remaining below the lower limit of quantification.
 Recently, some manufacturers have introduced novel semi-synthetic products containing 7-hydroxymitragynine in varying forms, such as sublingual tablets and nasal sprays.
 These products often deliver 14–25 mg of 7-hydroxymitragynine per labeled dose, with some formulations comprising up to 98% 7-hydroxymitragynine along with other kratom alkaloids.

 Alarmingly, certain formulations bypass first-pass metabolism, enhancing bioavailability.
-7-Hydroxymitragynine converts into mitragynine up to 45% in human liver microsomes over a two-hour incubation period.
+Normally, 7-Hydroxymitragynine converts into mitragynine up to 45% in human liver microsomes over a two-hour incubation period.

 The marketing of products containing 7-hydroxymitragynine often creates confusion by equating these semi-synthetic formulations with natural kratom.
 This branding strategy can mislead kratom-naïve consumers, who may believe these products are as natural, safe, and relatively mild as traditional kratom leaf or plain-leaf powder.
+You should stick to plain leaf kratom powder if you are a first time consumer, so you can understand how the plant works.

-Furthermore, chronic use of such formulations can lead to opioid-like physical dependence or addiction.
+Furthermore, chronic daily use of such formulations can lead to physical dependence or addiction.
 The severity of dependence associated with these products is potentially much higher than that observed with traditional kratom leaf-based or even standard extract products.
 Traditional kratom is typically associated with a light mild physical dependence, manageable with gradual tapering or short breaks in use and similar to coffee.
 In contrast, these synthetic or semi-synthetic products may involve a more intense and challenging withdrawal process, posing a higher risk for users.

 What impact does 7-hydroxymitragynine have on data related to Kratom-associated deaths and adverse events?